 Is your child blinking more excessively than average?

 Blinking is a natural process of protecting the eyes from foreign objects, dust, dryness etc. When they are infants, the blink rate is usually 2-4 times a minute, and as they grow older, the blink rate comes to 14-15 times a minute.
-But when blinking is excessive, it can mean something like a symptom of an eye condition, or sometimes there will be no particular reason.
-Let’s have a look at the causes of excessive blinking.
+But when blinking is excessive, it can mean something like a symptom of an eye condition, or sometimes there will be no particular reason, which can be diagnosed at the best eye care hospital in Hyderabad Let’s have a look at the causes of excessive blinking.

 - It could be a problem with the front cover of the eyes, “Eyelids”.